The Main Website Mirror: What It Is, Why It's Needed, and How to Set It Up

 Technical Complexity Suitable for large sites with complex infrastructure.
 Best for smaller sites with simpler setups.

-It’s crucial to use your chosen format consistently across all sitemaps, backlinks, and links to maintain SEO integrity.
+Regardless of which format you choose, it’s essential to use your preferred format consistently across all sitemaps, backlinks, and internal links to maintain SEO integrity and avoid confusion.

 Setting Up the Main Website Mirror